mitradranirban/font-dakkhinee/out/fontbakery/fontbakery-report.md

 <li>U+0327 COMBINING CEDILLA: not included in any glyphset definition</li>
 <li>U+0328 COMBINING OGONEK: not included in any glyphset definition</li>
 <li>U+032E COMBINING BREVE BELOW: try adding syriac</li>
-<li>U+0331 COMBINING MACRON BELOW: try adding one of: caucasian-albanian, syriac, gothic, tifinagh, cherokee</li>
+<li>U+0331 COMBINING MACRON BELOW: try adding one of: gothic, caucasian-albanian, tifinagh, cherokee, syriac</li>
 <li>U+09CF : not included in any glyphset definition</li>
 </ul>
 <p>Or you can add the above codepoints to one of the subsets supported by the font: <code>bengali</code>, <code>latin</code>, <code>latin-ext</code></p>